 Limits

-• Snapshots can be deleted. vssadmin delete shadows /all is a one-line wipe and is in every ransomware playbook.
-Snapshots already evicted are gone — VSS keeps a fixed maximum (64 by default).
+Snapshots can be deleted. vssadmin delete shadows /all is a one-line wipe and is in every modern ransomware playbook.
+Snapshots already evicted are gone.
+VSS keeps a fixed maximum (default 64 per volume, often lower in practice based on disk space).

-• Snapshots are not arbitrary points in time.
+Snapshots are not arbitrary points in time.
 You get what was scheduled or what an installer triggered.
 There is rarely a snapshot at exactly the moment of an incident.
+Closest is usually within a day for a regularly-patched workstation, within hours for a server with backup software.

-• Resident data in older $MFT is not preserved beyond the snapshot.
-If the file existed in a snapshot and was small, that snapshot has the resident bytes.
-Don't expect to recover the data from any snapshot that was taken after the deletion.
+Resident data in older $MFT is not preserved beyond the snapshot.
+If a file existed in a snapshot and was small enough to be resident, that snapshot has the bytes.
+Do not expect to recover them from any snapshot taken after the deletion.

 Frequently asked questions